Maghnie/docs/aedifion.io/data/README.md

 * Alarm states
 * ...

-_Want to see in detail which datapoints are discovered?_ The following is a complete list of datapoints that the aedifion edge device has discovered in the main building of the EON ERC.
+_Want to see in detail which datapoints are discovered?_ The following is a complete list of datapoints that the aedifion edge device has discovered in the main building of the E.ON ERC.

 {% file src="../../.gitbook/assets/eonerc-datapoints.csv" caption="Datapoints in EON ERC" %}